-The city has become wildly popular for many reasons, one of which is its Technicolor tendencies.
-In many ways it represents a vibrant rainbow—buildings throughout, often historic, Spanish-inflected, and absolutely gorgeous, are painted vivid colors that are synonymous with its proximity to the equator, while skin colors represent as much diversity as the many festive restaurants.
-Speaking of which, romantic dinners can be had at the mainstay La Vitrola—plan ahead to make a reservation, and make sure to wear your dancing shoes—as well as María, where the design eye candy is was tasty as the dishes.
+The city has become wildly popular for many reasons, one of which is its technicolor tendencies.
+In many ways, it represents a vibrant rainbow—buildings throughout, often historic, and absolutely gorgeous, are painted vivid colors that are synonymous with its proximity to the equator, while skin colors represent as much diversity as the many festive restaurants.
+Speaking of which, romantic dinners can be had at the mainstay La Vitrola—plan ahead to make a reservation, and make sure to wear your dancing shoes—as well as María, where the design eye candy is as tasty as the dishes.
 Alma’s transportive open-air courtyard features live music some nights.
 Wander around up-and-coming Getsemaní for the most authentic flavor as well as cute B&Bs and the most iconic salsa club: Cafe Havana.

-Walking tours are a big thing here, and are highly recommended for the opportunities they give to learn a bit of history—don’t even think of it as learning, it’s more like storytelling, and it’s fascinating—and try the mouthwatering array of street food in a way that’s safely endorsed.
+Walking tours are a big thing here and are highly recommended for the opportunities they give to learn a bit of history—don’t even think of it as learning, it’s more like storytelling, and it’s fascinating—and try the mouthwatering array of street food in a way that’s safely endorsed.
 They’re also a sure way to scope out the many shops and vendors selling rainbow-hued accessories and souvenirs.

 The Sofitel Legend Santa Clara Cartagena, in a former convent dating to 1621 and celebrated as a World Heritage Site, is also a dream environment in which to celebrate your love.
-The spa alone is enough to make you never want to leave the grounds, which boast original details like crypts, confessionals and hidden windows.
-Then there’s the Conrad Cartagena, which is out of town a bit and offers lovers packages including golf sessions at their Nicklaus Design TPC course bordering the Caribbean Sea, suites with private pools, and nature-inspired couples’ treatments at the spa.
+The spa alone is enough to make you never want to leave the grounds, which boast original details like crypts, confessionals, and hidden windows.
+Then there’s the Conrad Cartagena, which is out of town a bit and offers lovers packages that include golf sessions at their Nicklaus Design TPC course bordering the Caribbean Sea, suites with private pools, and nature-inspired couples’ treatments at the spa.
 Watch out for Convento Obra Pia Viceroy Cartagena, a massive restoration in Getsemaní that will be the area’s newest luxury hotel.

-Another appealing thing about Cartagena is its proximity to glorious tropical islands, which are the ideal compliment to a stay at one of those properties.
+Another appealing thing about Cartagena is its proximity to glorious tropical islands, which are the ideal complement to a stay at one of those properties.
 Hotel Las Islas on Barú Island is the newest arrival, which Big Five Tours & Expeditions president Ashish Sanghrajka calls “barefoot luxury, think Robinson Crusoe meets the beach.”
-Its environmentally conscious environs include treehouse-like towers that seem to float above the jungle canopy, as well as ground-floor suites with private pools.
+Its environmentally conscious environs include treehouse-like towers that seem to float above the jungle canopy as well as ground-floor suites with private pools.
 The food served is locally sourced and caught, and the cocktails as intoxicating as the fine white sand surrounding it all.

-Even without overnighting on the isles it’s possible to enjoy a day trip with snorkeling or diving, or a relaxing boozy day at a local beach nearby, like Playa Blanca, where pineapples and coconuts are filled with rum and delivered to your palapa, and banana boats provide fun interludes to sunbathing and swimming.
+Even without overnighting on the isles, it’s possible to enjoy a day trip with snorkeling or diving, or a relaxing boozy day at a local beach nearby, like Playa Blanca, where pineapples and coconuts are filled with rum and delivered to your palapa, and banana boats provide fun interludes to sunbathing and swimming.